Categories

 Dimitris Lyras

-Dimitris Lyras explained that is would be simple to make software work better for real shipping processes”.
+Dimitris Lyras explained that it would be simple to make software work better for real shipping processes”.
 First, he described the existing shipping software paradigms stating that they are based on a common design template used in a transaction.
 However, a defect occurring on a vessel is far more than a workflow transaction.
 Actually, it is an enterprise problem with a risk aspect and knock-on effects.

 “If we are to address this in our software development, it will not be that hard.”
 Since designing software that includes knock-on effects and which supports companies by indicating potential problems, is fairly simple.
 At this point, Dimitris, showed us on paper how easily a domain expert can visualize this on paper.
 And in terms of new development, “it does not constitute a great shift in software building”.